Tina E. Yeh Community Service Fellowship

 How does the funding operate?

-Funds are available to award at least two approximately $3,000-5,000 fellowship grants.
+Funds are available to award up to two $3,000 fellowship grants.
 Fellowships are intended to help make up for summer earnings that students would lose by volunteering at nonprofit organizations instead of taking paying jobs.
 AAAYA will also consider applications for independent projects, provided that someone at a 501(c)(3) nonprofit organization agrees to oversee the project.

 If you receive a summer fellowship, the grant to support your work will be made directly to the sponsoring organization by the Asian Pacific Fund.

 You should plan to work about 10 weeks at a 501(c)(3) nonprofit org in the US that serves Asians and that has at least 1 paid full-time employee.
 You may either (A) serve as an intern at an Asian organization from the provided list on the application or (B) serve an organization not on the list on a project that you or the agency selects.
 For option (B), we ask that you contact the organization to discuss the internship work you would like to do for them prior to submitting your application.
 Additional instructions and guidelines are provided on the application.